dbt-labs/docs.getdbt.com/README.md

 ### Running the Docs site locally

 You can click a link available in a netlify bot PR comment to see and review your changes rendered on a staging server.
 You are also able to see and review your proposed modifications locally on your computer.
-Our setup instructions use [homebrew](https://brew.sh/):
+You can use [homebrew](https://brew.sh/) to get set up:

 0. If applicable, install [Xcode Command Line Tools](https://developer.apple.com/download/more/); you'll likely need an AppleID for this.
 You will also need [homebrew](https://brew.sh/).
 2. Install `node`: `brew install node`